vernak2539/babble.byvernacchia/_posts/2013-12-28-js-the-good-parts.markdown

 2. `delete` leaves a hole, `splice` doesn't
 3. "JS itself is confused about the difference between arrays and objects" - DC
-4. Cool way to check if variable is array, not object, is to check the constructor
+4. Cool way to check if variable is array, not object, is to check the constructor or the prototype chain (this doesn't lie)
-    * I usually check the prototype change

 ###Methods